 Figure S1: The Collapsed Haplotype Pattern (CHP) method.
 This figure illustrates the creation of regional markers for a group of 6 variants in pedigree with autosomal compound recessive disorder.
 Panel A displays the use of original haplotype patterns as regional markers, a special case of the CHP method using bins of size 1; panel B displays the complete collapsing theme with bin size equaling the length of the region; panel C displays a collapsing theme with bins of size 3 and panel D displays the LD based collapsing theme assuming the 2nd to 6th variant loci are in LD with each other.
-Despite the use of different collapsing themes and the resulting regional marker coding, LOD scores of two-point linkage analysis for all panels are the same (LOD = 0.903) and is greater than the maximum of the six LOD scores when analyzing each locus separately (max.
-LOD = 0.301).